lbondi7/lbondi7.github.io/_posts/2019-04-01-llp-dd-network-rr-7.markdown

 ## Issue

 A problem occured when I needed to send packets back to the client.
-I had fucntions that did this is in the game core called <i>sendMap()</i>, <i>sendPlayers()</i>, etc. But with the code now in different classes I couldnt call these fucntion as they were in the game core and I needed access to them in each state.
-This would of meant duplicating the code and having the same fucntion for each class.
-The code was put in a namespace called Packet Compiler and whenever I want to send a packet to a client I call this one of these fucntions from the namespace and it sends the data to the clients.
+I had functions that did this is in the game core called <i>sendMap()</i>, <i>sendPlayers()</i>, etc. But with the code now in different classes I couldnt call these function as they were in the game core and I needed access to them in each state.
+This would of meant duplicating the code and having the same function for each class.
+The code was put in a namespace called Packet Compiler and whenever I want to send a packet to a client I call this one of these functions from the namespace and it sends the data to the clients.

 ~~~
     PacketCompiler::sendPlayerTurn(server, *current_player_turn);